arnaud-lb/php-memory-profiler/README.md

         )
     )

+## Troubleshooting

+ * If you are experiencing crashes, try disabling malloc hooks by setting HAVE_MALLOC_HOOKS to 0 in config.h after running configure; then run ``make clean && make && make install``.
+ * The extensions may conflict with xdebug, blackfire, or other extensions.
+If that's the case for you, please report it.

 ## PHP versions

 The current branch supports PHP 7 and PHP 8.

 The php5 branch supports PHP 5.

+## TODO

+ * Thread-safe malloc hooks

 ## How it works